 Monday May 12, 2003 Day 5

 We departed at 0745 for Samos.
 My plan was to stay today in a nice cove on the south side of the island, to either Poseidonio or Klima, and, if the good weather holds, to go with Thetis to Vathi, the capital of Samos.
-Stay there a couple of days and see our property in Kalami and then depart by Tuesday and slowly head back to Lakki where I will leave the boat while visiting our daughter and new grandson in the U.S. Corinna has already made reservations for me to fly from Leros to Athens on the 20th and then to Washington, D.C. on the 21st.
+Stay there a couple of days and see our property in Kalami and then depart by Tuesday and slowly head back to Lakki where I will leave the boat while visiting our daughter and new grandson in the U.S. Corinna had already made reservations for me to fly from Leros to Athens on the 20th and then to Washington, D.C. on the 21st.

 The wind was 8-12 knots NNW.
 I raised the mainsail and opened the genoa.
 I managed a nice but slow sail for over 2 hrs, after which the wind calmed down to 4-7 knots NNE and I was forced to motor.
 While motoring I ran the water-maker for ½ hr and topped the tanks.
 It is a good practice to run the water-maker frequently for short periods rather then less frequently but for longer periods.

 When we reached Pythagorio, Samos, I entered the “marina” to see what is going on.
 This marina has been in an incomplete state, without an access road, for about 12 years.
-It provides, however, an all around shelter and I have left Thetis there several times in the past.
+It provides, however, an almost all weather shelter and I have left Thetis there several times in the past.
 Two years ago a consortium headed by Vernicos Yachts signed a long term contract with the government to develop it and last year they started construction.
 Today there was plenty of activity.
 Bulldozers were digging trenches for water pipes and electricity conduits, the concrete skeletons of three new buildings and a fuel station have emerged, moorings have been laid, and two floating docks have appeared.
-It all looks very promising but far from finished.
-In the mean time, it is very dusty and not attractive.
+It all looked very promising but far from finished.
+In the mean time, it was very dusty and not attractive.

 We proceeded to Klima [37° 42.5' N 27° 02.7' E] where I anchored in 8 m depth.
 It was 1330 and we had come 29.6 M. It was calm but windy 10-15 knots from the E. I had trouble deleting some old waypoints from the GPS.
 It froze.
 I had to cut off its power and re-start it.
 After the delete command it froze again.
 Finally I reset its memory and now it seems to be working properly.
 We shall see.
 I covered the main and put up the tent.
 I had a pleasant lunch under the tent but it was too cold to take a nap in the cockpit, so I retired inside the cabin.